An Order of Magnitude Time Complexity Reduction for Gaussian Graphical Model Posterior Sampling Using a Reverse Telescoping Block Decomposition: Existing Approaches for Posterior Sampling in GGMs under Element-wise Priors

 \item For the BGL prior of \citet{wang2012bayesian}, the prior is $\lambda^{2}_{jk}\sim \mathrm{Exponential}(1)$, leading to a posterior $(\lambda^{2}_{jk}\mid \mathrm{rest})$ following a generalized inverse Gaussian (GIG) distribution, which can be sampled using the method of \citet{devroye2014random}, or some other mechanism. \end{enumerate} Similar strategies are available for posterior sampling under the GHSL prior \citep{sagar2024precision}, the graphical R2-D2 prior \citep{gan2022graphical} and several others.
-However, it is important to note that the positive definite constraint on $\boldsymbol\Theta$ does not affect the sampling of these parameters in a Gibbs step, which is \emph{conditional} on the current $\boldsymbol\Theta$.
+However, it is important to note that the positive definite constraint that applies to the sampling of $\boldsymbol\Theta$ does not apply to the sampling of these hyperparameters in a Gibbs step, which is \emph{conditional} on the current $\boldsymbol\Theta$.
 Finally, for the global $\tau$, a standard half-Cauchy prior is typical \citep{li2019graphical}.